 Any information (e.g., email, forms, etc.) transmitted via the internet cannot be guaranteed to be secure.
 By consenting to take part in counselling, you accept these risks.

-To be compliant with Nova Scotia and Canadian legal requirements about data storage and security, particularly for healthcare records, all healthcare record custodians are required to adhere to various legislation.
+To be compliant with Nova Scotia and Canadian legal requirements about data storage and security, particularly for healthcare records, all therapists are required to adhere to various legislation.
 Paper records are stored in a locked filing cabinet that only your counsellor can access.
 Digital records (e.g., digital forms, notes, referral forms, etc. that you send or share with your counsellor) are stored in accordance with PIIDPA in Nova Scotia.

 The counselling hour typically allows for 55 minutes with the counsellor and 5 minutes reserved for file review and notations.
 Fees for this service, as well as for consultations, reports, and letter writing, are $110.00 per hour.
 Payment can be made by cash or e-transfer ONLY; we cannot accept debit or credit cards as there are no payment options on site.
 Online appointments are payable by e-transfer ONLY.